matyastr/shivers-shaved-ice/README.md

 </div>

 <br>
-This is the source code for the Shivers Shaved Ice website, the #1 shaved ice vendor in the Greater Pittsburgh Region.
+This is the source code for the Shivers Shaved Ice website, Pittsburgh's premier shaved ice and dirty soda vendor.
 <br>
 <br>